Nonresident alien tax filing explained

 You will be required to provide an online signature and proof of identity before your return can be prepared.

-Prepare your nonresident tax return with Sprintax Returns.
+Prepare your nonresident tax return and form 8843 with Sprintax Returns.

 Create an account to get started.